Gallery featuring pictures of a Roman apartment with startling yellow walls, an artful showcase home for a lawyer.

 Speaking of artwork, the living room also hosts these unique paintings, done in the style of Andy Warhol’s pop art.
 Of course, that’s Leonard Nimoy in the front.

-Here we have the master bedroom, a white minimalist space with plenty of room for activities.
+Here we have the primary bedroom, a white minimalist space with plenty of room for activities.
 The owner’s record collection sits along with a bold yellow box to the left, while we can see the terrace through double doors.

 The bedroom features more integrated bookshelves, this time an open design that allows for a visual pass through between the bedroom and rest of the home.